Challenges

 • Leaderboard: Please email the results here as a json file along with the team name.
 The json file should contain a list of python dicts with the the following fields:

-[{“video_file”: <str: name of the evaluation video file>,
+[{“mini_episode_id”: <str: name of the evaluation video file>,

-“feedbacks”: <List[str]: list of predicted feedbacks>,
+“pred_feedbacks”: <List[str]: list of predicted feedbacks>,

-“feedback_timestamps”: <List[float]: list of timestamps corresponding to the predicted feedbacks>}, ...]
+“pred_feedback_timestamps”: <List[float]: list of timestamps corresponding to the predicted feedbacks>}, ...]

 • Extended Abstract: The teams submitting to the challenge are also encouraged to submit an extended abstract through CMT.
 The page limit is a minimum of two pages and a maximum of four pages, excluding references.
 As subject area please choose “Challenge: Fitness”.